emilywade/fifth-taste/README.md

 #### Customers:

-Customers can check available time slots and make reservations directly from the website.
-Customers can also modify their booking details via the website.
+Customers can register for an account and log in.
+Once logged in, they can make new bookings, view their existing bookings, update or delete them directly from the website.

+In the first version, booking management happened via email links.
+This is no longer supported — customers must log in to manage their bookings.
+This approach improves security and centralizes control over booking information.

 <hr>